About us

 Iqina Game Farm was bought by Barry Cole.
-With two log cabins and a main area, the game farm was ready to accept guests and play a lead role in establishing one of the finest private game reserves in KwaZulu-Natal.
+With two log cabins and a main area, the game farm was ready to accept guests and play a lead role in establishing one of the finest private game reserves in KwaZulu-Natal, which was to become the Zululand Rhino Reserve.
+And, ultimately, Manyoni Private Game Reserve.

 Some of the first species introduced to the property were giraffe, wildebeest and kudu.
 These herbivores found a new home within the reserve, adding to the range of wildlife that visitors may encounter on their safaris.